Credit Points: Six

 Mode(s) of delivery: On-campus (Sydney)

-This unit introduces students to the diversity of social, cultural and political situations in which Aboriginal and Torres Strait Islander people live.
-Indigenous theory and practice as a new framework for influencing social work knowledge and practice is also explored.
+This unit will introduce students to the diversity of social, cultural and political situation in which Aboriginal and Torres Strait Islander people live.
+Indigenous theory and practice as a new framework for influencing social work knowledge and practice will also be explored.

 The workload for this unit is 9 hours per week.
 This includes timetabled class time and private study time.

 On completion of this unit, students will be able to:

 1. Identify specific ways of doing, being and knowing from an Indigenous Perspective

 2. Demonstrate respect for Indigenous culture, attitudes, values and knowledge and its complexity and richness as well as its contribution to Australia’s heritage and wellbeing.